 - you and your child need to communicate- this means both talking and listening to each other and it might help to get someone else such as a teacher, relative or family friend to help

 - put things into perspective - failing an exam isn’t the end of the world and everyone loses out at some time or other

 - your child can re-sit their exams using what they have learned this time round to do better or decide to go a different route next time - what is important is for you to look for positive ways forward and to consider all the options available and 100 per-cent supportive of them

 - whatever front they put on, your child probably cares deeply about their results and about your attitude towards them - encourage them to talk and reassure them that you are behind them and will support them whatever the results

 - separate what you might have wished for yourself at their age from what they wish for themselves now - support them in their dreams rather than pressurising them to do it for you

-Whatever the outcome, help and support is at hand.
-There is a lot to think about so it’s a good idea to take some time to explore the different options to make sure your child makes the best decision.
-Follow the link below for further information.
+Whatever the outcome, your child can get help and support.
+It’s a good idea to take time to explore their different options to make sure your child makes the best decision.

-You may also want to talk to a professionally qualified careers adviser who will give your child and you impartial information, advice and guidance on what choices are available.
+You may also want to talk to a professionally qualified careers adviser who can give impartial information, advice and guidance on what choices are available.